 If you get the error “Key version for principal in keytable is incorrect”, there is a mismatch between the kerberos keytab and the master server.
 On the LDAP host, run kadmin -p krbadm and execute the following:

 If you get the error “GSSAPI Error: Miscellaneous failure (Permission denied)”, check that the LDAP keytab is readable by the ldap user, and that slapd is looking at the correct keytab.
 You can test this quickly by also adding ldap/server.example.com to the system keytab at /etc/krb5.keytab and making that world-readable.
 If that starts things working then your keytab may be the problem.
 Remember to change it back to root-only afterwards!

 Note that having high levels of debugging will slow things down dramatically — turn debugging off or down once things are working.
 If you are not getting errors, but ldapsearch appears to be hanging, try reducing the log levels in /etc/ldap/slapd.conf and restarting slapd.

 You have many options to populate the database.
 If you already have users, you’ll want to migrate your data — PADL provide tools (the migrationtools package on Debian).
 This works fine for regular Unix setup (/etc/passwd, /etc/shadow, /etc/groups), and also for NIS.
 With some adjustment it will also work for NIS+.

 You will, however, need to migrate your passwords to Kerberos by hand.
 This may be a good time to make everyone change their passwords.

-rootpw entries from slapd.conf, then start and stop slapd again before importing the database.
-If you have startup problems, check that the database directory is owned by the LDAP user (
+Remove the rootdn and rootpw entries from slapd.conf, then start and stop slapd again before importing the database.
+If you have startup problems, check that the database directory is owned by the LDAP user (openldap on Debian).